Packjackisback/packjackisback.github.io/_posts/2024-01-16-a-call-to-action.md

 ---
 layout: post
 title: A call to action
-lead: A very bad idea.
+lead: or how my school did a stupid.
 ---

 My school district has decided it would be a good idea to ban students' personal devices, ignoring the obvious *very* negative repercussions.